mattermost/calls-offloader/README.md

 ## Performance

-Performance and scalability related considerations can be found in the [Performance](docs/performance.md) section.
+Performance and scalability-related considerations can be found in the [Performance](docs/performance.md) section.

 ## Get involved